Intro-Quantitative-Geology/Python-and-NumPy-I/Lesson/Anaconda.md

 The Anaconda installation process on the laboratory computers will need to be done once for the course, but it is quite slow.

 1. Start by downloading a copy of the [Anaconda Python distribution for Linux](http://repo.continuum.io/archive/Anaconda3-2.5.0-Linux-x86_64.sh).
 This is the 64-bit version based on Python 3.5.
-2. After the download completes, open a new Terminal window by clicking on the Dash Home icon at the top left corner of the screen,  entering `terminal` into the search box, and clicking on the Terminal icon.
+2. After the download completes, open a new Terminal window by clicking on the Dash Home icon at the top left corner of the screen,  typing `terminal` into the search box, and clicking on the Terminal icon.
 3. You can now start the installation process

     ```bash